 In a comparative study, the focus becomes less on absolute scores and more on relative comparisons.
 You can argue the tasks are artificial, but if the performance and attitudes for a competitor are consistently higher than your website, you have a compelling argument for change.

 Here are ten best practices and considerations we share with our clients, which you should consider next time you’re ready to run a competitive UX benchmark study.
-I’ll also be presenting these during a webinar on October 21st, 2015.

 Consider Prior Experience